top of page

 “Kinda like now.”

-I watch them disappear around a bend.
-A glance upstream, gauging the advance, a glance around at the tranquility, soon to be rent.
-I again sort out all the alternatives, possibilities.
+I watch them disappear around a bend, muttering.
+A glance upstream, gauging the advance, glance around at the tranquillity soon to be rent.
+Once again I sort out alternatives, possibilities.
 Part of this is just procrastination.
-I don’t like them much.
+I don’t like ‘em much.
 I’d rather catch them than hang with them.
 Besides, the imminent danger is so sublime.
-I give them another fifteen minutes, for fun making a bet with myself the exact point that we all four, they and I and the cloud, will meet.
-I find myself running once again, my mind a welcome blank.
-Nothing left to do but follow this chosen path.

-The trail whirs by, taking my focus.
-The buzz of a cicada, the flurry of two birds chasing each other into a tangle of leaves, the warm odor of riotous vegetation.
+The trail whirs by, taking utmost focus.
+The buzz of a cicada, the flurry of two birds chasing each other into a tangle of leaves, the warm odour of riotous vegetation.
 Everything.
-My feet rhythmically pad the earth, joining my heart and breath, providing a beat to the rising symphony.
+My feet rhythmically pad the earth, joining heart and breath, providing the beat to a rising symphony.
 Everything is in readiness.

 XXX

-Bill and Ted stand at the edge of the cliff, cameras pointed at Beaver Falls.
-They are oblivious, ignoring my arrival.
+Bill and Ted stand at the edge of the cliff, cameras pointed down at Beaver Falls.
+They are, as usual, totally oblivious, ignoring my arrival.
 On cue, as if a curtain were falling, the first heavy raindrops pelt the dust at our feet.
-Hail the size of marbles—cat’s eye marbles, the big ones, like we used to play with back in Chicago—bombard us, sounding like applause.
+Thump thump, creating tiny craters.
+Then hail the size of marbles – cat’s eye marbles, the big ones, like we used to play with back in Chicago – bombard us, sounding like applause.

 “Ouch.
 Ooooch.
 Ow!”

 Bill is bald.
 No hat.
 The hail is hitting him on the head and it hurts.
+Fair enough.
 He squints at me through the instantaneous maelstrom, looking miserable.
-Smiling, I reach for my straw hat and offer it to him.
-He grabs it and jams it down, scowling.
-He and Ted try, in vain, to thwart the hail and rain with canted arms and elbows, scrambling in circles and crying out, looking like monkeys dancing.
-Form and color just under the big cottonwood tree down there at the base of the falls catches my eye.
-Squinting against the hail and rain, tying a bandana around my head, I can just make out the outsized form of the baggage boatman from the other trip.
-He’s curled up on his side in the luxuriant grass, under the thick leaves, by all appearances asleep.
+Smiling, I grab my straw hat off my head and offer it to him.
+He grabs it and jams it down without a thank you.
+He and Ted try, in vain, to thwart the hail and rain with flying arms and elbows, scrambling in circles and crying out like dancing monkeys.
+Then, form and colour just under the big cottonwood tree down there at the base of the falls catches my eye.
+Squinting against the hail and rain while tying a bandana around my head, I can just make out the outsized form of the baggage boatman from our other trip.
+He’s curled up on his side in the luxuriant grass, under the thick leaves of a huge cottonwood canopy, by all appearances asleep.
 Shouting in this racket is useless.
 I’ll have to downclimb the cliffs and get closer.

 “Hey!
 What are we supposed to do now?!”